Value for money and return on investment

 - Parents who join a HENRY programme are equipped with the skills to help themselves find solutions to their problems – they are therefore less likely to need wider support, which reduces pressure and demand on other local services

-HENRY practitioner training can be commissioned for £125 per participant per day.
+HENRY practitioner training can be commissioned from £125 per participant per day.
 Our Healthy Families programme can be delivered locally for a total cost of £320 per family.
 Contact us to find out more.

 HENRY was awarded the best possible score for cost-effectiveness in the EIF Guidebook